 Bridge to Bridge Cruise: This daily cruise gives you the chance to go under both the Golden Gate Bridge and the Bay Bridge in San Francisco.
 It lasts 90-minutes and offers you some great information about both of these very important structures.
-Find tickets at up to 50% for this cruise on Goldstar.
+Find tickets for this cruise.

 The new eastern span includes a walking and biking path.
 This allows you to get from Oakland to Yerba Buena Island and back.
 It is known as the Bay Bridge Trail and it opened in 2016.

 There is a dedicated space for both pedestrians and for bikers to maintain safety on the trail.
 From the entrance to Yerba Buena Island, the distance is 2.2 miles.